smashingboxes/SeleniumToolkit/README.md

 The toolkit handles the following:

 * Executing Selenium commands transparently
-* Running test scripts in Chrome, Firefox, and Safari with headless option
+* Running test scripts in Chrome, Firefox, and Safari with headless option for Chrome and Firefox
 * Running test scripts in SauceLabs for remote/virtual testing (SauceLabs account required)
 * Sending test run results to PractiTest for documentation (PractiTest account required)
 * WebDriver version management and configuration according to given parameters